soundpress/nycadministrativecode/docs/c13/index.rst

    7. A report of the number of positions that are civilianizable, including a listing of each position by job title, and the number of positions that were civilianized.
 "Civilianizable" shall mean any position that does not require uniformed expertise.

-   8. A report of the number of firearms possessed in violation of law that have been seized, disaggregated by precinct and type of firearm.
+   8. A report of the number of firearms, including ghost guns and firearms created using a three-dimensional printer, or any piece or part thereof, possessed in violation of law that have been seized, disaggregated by precinct and type of firearm.
 Such report shall also include, disaggregated by precinct: (i) the number of arrests made and type of crimes charged involving firearms possessed in violation of law, including arrests for the distribution and sale of such firearms; and (ii) the total number and type of firearms recovered in the course of arrests made.

 b.
 The New York city police department shall submit to the city council on an annual basis a firearms discharge report, which shall include substantially the same information and data categories, disaggregated in substantially the same manner, as the department's 2007 Annual Firearms Discharge Report.
 It shall also include, at a minimum, in tabular form: